(Return to jewelry glossary index)

 Pearls are sized by measuring their

 diameter.
-Pearls above 9-10mm are much more rare and thus more costly than
+Sizes above 9-10mm are much more rare and thus more costly than

 Caring for Pearl Jewelry:

 - Avoid contact with perfume and hairspray